TimpaniUmbra/TimpaniUmbraWebsite/content/Final Fantasy XIV/OC Showcase - Tyym Paanih/Photo Series - Junelezen 2024.md

+# An Adventure with Tyym

 This was a GPose project created for Junelezen 2024.
-I decided to make it a large, interconnected story with a random adventure that Tyym Paanih actually went on at some point in time.
+This was the first time I really shared a bunch of stuff about her, and wanted to make a large story that would also share her personality a bit more.

 ### Day 1: Hello
 *Howdy!!
 This is Tyym Paanih, and she's getting ready to go on one of her unplanned adventures.
 She doesn't know where she's going, but she's excited to find something new!*